-You might use multiple connections between your on-premises network and virtual cloud network (VCN) for redundancy or other reasons.
+You might use multiple site-to-site connections between your on-premises network and virtual cloud network (VCN) for redundancy or other reasons.

 For example, you might use both FastConnect private peering and VPN Connect to the dynamic routing gateway (DRG) attached to your VCN.
 Or perhaps you use redundant VPN Connect connections to the DRG (for an example scenario, see Example Layout with Multiple Geographic Areas).
 Or perhaps you use FastConnect public peering, FastConnect private peering, and VPN Connect.

 This topic covers important details about route advertisement and path preferences when you have multiple connections.

 FastConnect private peering and VPN Connect provide your on-premises network with private access to a VCN.
 Both types of connections terminate on a single DRG that is attached to the VCN.
 Remember that VPN Connect can use either Border Gateway Protocol (BGP) or static routing, or a combination.
 FastConnect always uses BGP for route advertisements.

 The DRG advertises the routes for the individual subnets in the DRG's attached VCN.
 A DRG can be attached to only a single VCN, and a VCN can be attached to only a single DRG.

 If you set up transit routing to multiple VCNs for your on-premises network, the DRG advertises other routes.
 Transit routing is an advanced routing scenario that involves a single FastConnect or VPN Connect and multiple peered VCNs in a hub-and-spoke layout.
 With transit routing, the DRG also advertises routes for the VCNs that are peered with the DRG's attached VCN (the hub).